muralidcis/workbox/README.md

 git checkout -b feature-x

-do the changes
+Do the changes
-#some work and some commits happen
+#some work and some commits happen here
-#some time passes

 git push origin feature-x
 or